netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    are writable, data nodes that contain read-only state, or RPCs.
 As such, there are no additional security issues related to the "ietf- schedule" module that need to be considered.

+   Care must be taken when defining recurrences occurring very often and frequent that can be an additional source of attacks by keeping the system permanently busy with the management of scheduling.

 #  IANA Considerations